GoogleCloudPlatform/gcsfuse/README.md

 The directory onto which you are mounting the file system (`/path/to/mount/point` in the above example) must already exist.

+The gcsfuse tool will run until the file system is unmounted.
+By default little is printed, but you can use the `--fuse.debug` flag to turn on debugging output to stderr.
+If the tool should happen to crash, crash logs will also be written to stderr.

 If you are mounting a bucket that was populated with objects by some other means besides gcsfuse, you may be interested in the `--implicit_dirs` flag.
 See the notes in [semantics.md][] for more information.